On the Power Saving in High-Speed Ethernet-based Networks for Supercomputers and Data Centers: Power consumption model

 \subsection{Additional requirements}

-All network equipment already has the circuitry and mechanisms to implement the different power-saving states defined in the EEE standard.
-However, vendors must define the logic to switch between port power states.

-Using PDT requires, per port, one timer and a separate register to store the configured ${t}_{PDT}$.
+PDT requires one timer and one register to store the configured ${t}_{PDT}$ in each port.
 The time resolution and maximum possible value are determining factors.
-For instance, a 32-bit unsigned register with up to nanosecond precision can encode ${2}^{32} * \frac{1s}{10^9ns} \approx 4.295$ seconds. \tablename~\ref{tab:maxpdt} shows the maximum time that could be encoded in a register with several register widths and various time resolutions.
+For instance, a 32-bit unsigned register with up to nanosecond precision can encode ${2}^{32} * \frac{1s}{10^9ns} \approx 4.295$ seconds. \tablename~\ref{tab:maxpdt} shows the maximum time that could be encoded with several register widths and time resolutions.

-For PerfBound, each port requires storage to form the histogram.
-The most naive implementation would be storing each inactivity duration in a sorted list to facilitate the calculi of the next ${t}_{PDT}$ value.
-However, it would be more feasible to set a constant bin width and store bin counts instead, at the cost of precision.
-An improvement on this would be to use a map-based structure instead.
-This way, recurrent bins do not increase storage size.
-As we are storing bin indices instead of raw time differences, the width does not have to coincide with that of the ${t}_{PDT}$.